oreogunlude/Shopper-Helper/README.md

 # Shopper Helper

-A Figma prototype for a community shopping application with free delivery on all grocery orders made within a specific location’s radius.
+A Figma prototype for a community shopping application with free delivery on all grocery/item orders made within a specific location’s radius.
 The purpose of this application is to help members in same the community buy items for each other.

 ## Application Functions